robbfountain/131studios.com/resources/views/projects/2021/11/rough-edges-brewing.md

 slug: rough-edges-brewing-website-launched
 ---

-Rough Edges relys heavily on Untap&#039;d to log all their beers.
-We helped Rough Edges by creating a brand new website and uses the Untap&#039;d API to display their current beers in rotation.
+Rough Edges relies heavily on Untap'd to log all their beers.
+We helped Rough Edges by creating a brand new website and uses the Untap'd API to display their current beers in rotation.